-With a unique modular small-scale wellhead power plant design, and the development model from wellhead to transmission line, GEG pioneered the “turn-key” modular geothermal wellhead power plant concept with one of the world’s lowest footprint per MW.
+With a unique modular small-scale design and development model from wellhead to transmission line, GEG pioneered the “turn-key” modular geothermal wellhead power plant concept with one of the world’s lowest footprints per MW.

-Entrusted by Kenya Electricity Generating Company (KenGen), we built a 5 MW wellhead plant in Olkaria, Kenya, as our pilot plant in 2012 — effectively proving the wellhead geothermal power generation concept.
-With the success of that installation, KenGen contracted us to develop an additional 14 plants in Olkaria, with 81MW power generation.
+Entrusted by Kenya Electricity Generating Company (KenGen), Green Energy Geothermal International ltd. built a 5 MW wellhead plant in Olkaria, Kenya, as our pilot plant in 2012 — effectively proving the wellhead geothermal power generation concept.
+With the success of that installation, KenGen contracted the company to develop an additional 14 plants in Olkaria, with 81MW power generation.

-Between 2012 to 2017, GEG Power and KenGen brought these geothermal power plants online.
-These plants currently deliver over 10% of Kenya (and 9% of Africa’s) installed geothermal power generation capacity.
+Between 2012 to 2017, Green Energy Geothermal International ltd. and KenGen brought these geothermal power plants online.
+These plants currently deliver over 10% of Kenya’s (and 9% of Africa’s) overall installed geothermal power generation capacity.

-With an additional plant built for Landsvirkjun, Iceland‘s national power company, GEG has now contributed 86 MW in installed geothermal power generation capacity.
+With an additional plant built for Landsvirkjun, Iceland‘s national power company, companies acquired by GEG ehf. in 2020 have now contributed 86 MW in installed geothermal power generation capacity.

-This represents over 1.7% of the global installed new geothermal capacity between 2011 and 2020.
+This represents over 1.7% of the total global installed new geothermal capacity between 2011 and 2020.